miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/library-context.md

 }
 ```

-> if you don't understand what we mean by supplier here on in the code, we tend to use the words "supplier" and "retailer" interchangeably, but supplier is the name of the type in our database that refers to a retailer, so we mostly use this term
+> If you don't understand what we mean by supplier here on in the code, we tend to use the words "supplier" and "retailer" interchangeably, but supplier is the name of the type in our database that refers to a retailer, so we mostly use this term

 ## Inform the library when the user chooses a store